crankbird/crank-platform/README.md

 The Crank Platform transforms every useful Python script into an enterprise-ready service with built-in security, auditability, and compliance - deployable anywhere from a gaming laptop to a multi-cloud federation.
 We're building the economic infrastructure for a sustainable AI agent economy.

+## 💡 The Original Vision vs Reality

+### What Agentic AI Should Have Been
+When "agentic AI" emerged, the obvious interpretation was **distributed agents at the edge** - a way of offloading massive energy requirements from nuclear-powered datacenters.
+Intelligent IoT powered by low-power mobile processors doing mostly inference.
+Think of it as a very smart swarm of devices, each specialized for specific tasks.

+### What We Got Instead
+Multi-billion parameter transformers running on NVIDIA supercomputing platforms, making HTTP requests and pretending to be human.
+The energy requirements grew exponentially instead of shrinking.
+The "agents" became centralized behemoths, not distributed intelligence.

+### What We're Building
+**True distributed AI agents** - specialized, efficient, and running where the work actually happens.
+From gaming laptops to edge devices to mobile processors.
+The AI revolution should make computing more efficient, not less.

 ## 🎯 The Core Insight

 Every time ChatGPT says "I can't do X, but here's some Python code to run in your environment," that represents a **market opportunity**.
 We wrap that code in enterprise governance and make it available as a service that machines can discover, negotiate for, and pay for automatically.